How Do You Know If You Have PCOS? Key Signs to Look Out For

 1. Polycystic ovaries – how are they checked?

-Polycystic ovaries are one of the three main symptoms of PCOS, though they aren't present in all cases.
+Polycystic ovaries are one of the three main signs of PCOS, though they are not present in all cases.

 If you have polycystic ovaries, your ovaries may be enlarged and contain harmless, fluid-filled follicles that surround the eggs.
 These follicles are underdeveloped sacs in which eggs are produced and, if you have PCOS, are often unable to release an egg.
 This means that ovulation cannot take place.